The Coca-Cola Company: Bottlers

+Company-owned bottling operation is now managed under BIG, which covers operations in Bangladesh, Cambodia, India, Malaysia, Myanmar, Nepal, Oman, Philippines, Singapore, and Sri Lanka as well as eastern African operation by Coca-Cola Beverages Africa in Port Elizabeth, South Africa.
+In 2021, the company announced its intention to list Coca-Cola Beverages Africa as a publicly traded company.
+However, in June 2022 it announced that it was delaying this plan, pending an evaluation of macroeconomic conditions.

 Products and brands

 As of 2020, the Coca-Cola Company offers more than 500 brands in over 200 countries.
 In September 2020, the company announced that it would cut more than half of its brands, as a result of the economic effects caused by the COVID-19 pandemic.

 Non-food assets

 Columbia Pictures

 Coca-Cola bought Columbia Pictures in 1982, owing to the low monetary value of the studio.
-The film company was the first and only studio ever be owned by Coca-Cola.
+The film company was the first and only studio ever owned by Coca-Cola.
 During its ownership of the studio, Columbia released many popular films including Ghostbusters, Stripes, The Karate Kid, and some others.
 However, two years after the critical and commercial failure of the 1987 film Ishtar, Columbia was spun-off and then sold to Tokyo-based Sony in 1989.

 World of Coca-Cola

 Coca-Cola operates a soft drink themed tourist attraction in Atlanta, Georgia; the World of Coca-Cola is a multi-storied exhibition.
 It features flavor sampling and a history museum, with locations in Las Vegas, Nevada, and Lake Buena Vista, Florida.